fontforge/fontforge/INSTALL.md

 It makes installing these libraries easier.

 Most of these are not required for the proper compilation/execution of FontForge, if the libraries are not present they will not be used.
-(If the machine on which your executable was build didn't have them, then you must not only install the libraries, but also **rebuild FontForge from source**.
+(If the machine on which your executable was built didn't have them, then you must not only install the libraries, but also **rebuild FontForge from source**.
 If your machine doesn't have them and you want them they are available from:

 -   Image Libraries (to allow FontForge to import images in those